VRNSBharadhwaj/tf_chat_bot/README.md

 # tf_chat_bot
-This chat bot is programmed using tensorflow (tf), tflearn particularly
+This chat bot is programmed using tensorflow, tflearn particularly